RonHogan/challenger/README.md

 in your terminal.

 4. To view the application locally you have to start server.
 To do that run

 	rails s

-on your terinal, and enter
+in your terminal, and enter

 	http://localhost:3000